Archive How Much Privacy Should a Teenager Have?

 Table of contents:

 Teenagers are “at that age.”
 What we mean by this statement is that they can act alien to us because they’re growing up.
-They’re picking up new skills and are seeing themselves as individuals in society.
-They’re growing wings and need space to fly from the nest.
+They’re picking up new skills and seeing themselves as individuals.
+These once-dependent children are growing wings and need space to fly from the nest.
 That space is the privacy parents can give a child.
-But privacy doesn’t mean not caring about your teenager or letting them call the shots.
-So, how much privacy should a teenager have to strike a balance?

 Who Counts as a Teenager?

-The definition of “adolescent” differs based on what factors we take into account; factors such as reaching puberty or a certain age.
+The definition of “adolescent” differs based on what factors we take into account.
+These factors can include reaching puberty or a certain age.
 Like all things human, it’s complicated and hard to define.
 According to the World Health Organization (WHO), adolescence is a phase of life between childhood and adulthood, between the ages of 10 and 19.

 Definitions also change across cultures since the social roles and responsibilities of a teenager, along with their rights change in most countries.
-Sometimes this is defined by the law, like when the minimum age for voting or driving is 18 in one country, and 16 in another.
+Sometimes this is defined by the law.
+For instance, the minimum age for voting or driving is 18 in one country and 16 in another.

 In this article, we’re more concerned with the issue of autonomy; the idea that a teenager can care for themselves without needing to be monitored.
 Of course, it’s not easy to understand how autonomous a teenager is.
 This is especially true in cultures where a teenager’s autonomy isn’t respected until they’re a full-grown adult.
 According to the Encyclopedia of Adolescence in America, there are three types of autonomy: